 How Can I Use Classroom Assessment Techniques (CATs) Online?

-Use student feedback to gauge comprehension and identify learning gaps
+Use student feedback to gauge comprehension and

 In a live classroom, students’ faces reveal a great deal.
 Eye contact, nodding heads, and furrowed brows reveal comprehension and attentiveness.
 In an online environment, however, those cues frequently are missing.
 Despite the lack of face-to-face contact in online teaching, faculty can use proven Classroom Assessment Techniques (CATs) to gauge student understanding of the material, concepts, and salient points.